la2050/challenge/_2021/live/bread-head.md

   case plans for the year that support action to create and achieve goals.
 The last three months of the program support participants while they apply for next steps that inspire and motivate them.
-Approximately how many people will be directly impacted by this proposal?: '500' Approximately how many people will be indirectly impacted by this proposal?: '2000' Please describe the broader impact of your proposal.: >- Through Community Ambassador outreach efforts, we discovered patterns at shelters that caused people to return to the streets: mandatory in person case management meetings that caused youth to choose between their shelter bed or
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2000' Describe how Los Angeles County will be different if your work is successful.: >- Through Community Ambassador outreach efforts, we discovered patterns at shelters that caused people to return to the streets: mandatory in person case management meetings that caused youth to choose between their shelter bed or